Wednesday, August 14, 2024

 — old public service commercial

-One day, while I’m in the fourth grade, I find out that I need glasses.
+One day, while I’m in the fourth grade, I am told that I need glasses.

 For years I go to a local guy, Mr. Sacco, whom I can always count on — until he retires.
 Gradually most of the local opticians fade from view as the chain stores pretty much take over.